 Super Charge With “Spa Time”

 When my kids are home, I find that I put myself on the back burner more often than not.
 If I don’t look and feel good, I am useless to my family.
-Being in tune with what Mom needs is important, and I know that carving out some time for a little self-care.
+Being in tune with what Mom needs is important, and I know that carving out some time for a little self-care is mandatory.
 It’s what I need to feel refreshed.

 So whatever your “spa time” is, whether it’s surfing, soaking in the tub, or even taking a nap, make time to do you!
 You will be a better you and a much more patient parent during these last few weeks of summer.